Understanding the Art of Portrait: Techniques and Styles Explained

 • Initial email or call to define locations (Times Square studio, on location, or remote), headcount, usage, and timing.

-• We share a simple checklist so your team can gather details free of confusion.
+• A simple checklist is shared so your team can gather details free of confusion.

-• We ask for a single point of contact to keep the process light, and we confirm who will sign the internal approvals.
+• A single point of contact is requested to keep the process light, and confirmation of who will sign the internal approvals.

 Pre-Production